zwdzwd/transvar/README.md

 #### specify transcript annotation

-The following table summarize the option(s) to use each database in the annotation
+The following table summarize the transcript annotations supported by TransVar as well as the option(s) to use each database in the annotation.
+TransVar can take any one or any combination(s) of these transcript annotations as long as these annotations are based on the same version of reference assembly.

  | Database | Format | Default  | Non-default     |
  |:-------|:--------|:---------|:----|